Taxable income is calculated under five different types of income, as follows:

-Related allowable expenses can be deducted except in case of ‘income from property’, ‘income from salary’, as well as revenues streams subject to tax under the presumptive tax regime (e.g. dividends, interest, prize money).
+Related allowable expenses can be deducted except in case of ‘income from property’ (other than where an individual having property income exceeding PKR 4 million has opted for taxation on a net income basis), ‘income from salary’, as well as revenues streams subject to tax under the presumptive tax regime (e.g. dividends, interest, prize money).

 Employee’s gross salary is Pakistan-source income and taxable in Pakistan if it is earned from employment exercised in Pakistan or if it is paid by or on behalf of the federal government, a provincial government, or a local authority.